Alphabet, Lam Research Make Morningstar Favored-Stock List - NewsBreak

 “However, we are also pleased with continuing strong growth in the subscription and cloud businesses.
 With less uncertainty about the economy and an increasing focus on cost efficiency, we expect ad-revenue growth to return in the second half of this year, followed by margin expansion in 2024.”

-“Lam's leadership position creates scale advantages that fuel research and development spending at levels only Applied Materials ( AMAT ) and Tokyo Electron ( TOELY ) can match.”
+“Lam's leadership position creates scale advantages that fuel research and development spending at levels only Applied Materials ( AMAT ) - Get Free Report and Tokyo Electron ( TOELY ) can match.”

 To be sure, he believes Lam’s next several quarters will be “challenging.”
 But, “we expect Lam to return to healthy growth in 2024.”